yugabyte/yugabyte-db/docs/content/v1.3/architecture/concepts/universe.md

 showAsideToc: true
 ---

-A Yugabyte DB universe, is a group of nodes (VMs, physical machines or containers) that collectively function as a highly available and resilient database.
+A YugabyteDB universe, is a group of nodes (VMs, physical machines or containers) that collectively function as a highly available and resilient database.

 {{< note title="Note" >}}
 In most of the docs, the term `cluster` and `universe` are used interchangeably.
 However, the two are not always equivalent.
 The difference is described in a section below.